plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 ### March: Scaling our support ($17,550 MRR)

-With the increase in interest came an increase in the number of emails and questions coming our way.
+With the increase in interest came a rise in the number of emails and questions coming our way.
 In the first few months working with Plausible, I spent most of my time reaching out to people, while these days, I spend most of my time responding to people trying to contact us.

 We work hard on fixing, automating and eliminating issues that people encounter frequently.
 This reduces the number of customer support requests we're getting.